Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 Can Therapy Help If I’m the Family Scapegoat?

-Imagine being in a space where your story is honored and your feelings are real.
+You deserve a space where your story is believed and your feelings make sense.

 How to Start Reclaiming Your Power

-• Affirm your worth.
-Repeat daily: “I am not to blame.
+• Repeat daily: “I am not to blame.
 I never was.”

 Black woman sitting at a desk using her laptop for virtual therapy, representing safety, support, and healing from scapegoat family patterns